HenrikAabom/testingGitHub/README.md

 # testingGitHub
-Juest for testing how to use GitHub
+Just for testing how to use GitHub